-- · Sales routine
+- · Sales process

-- Purchasers routine
+- Purchasers process

-- Stock routine
+- Stock process

-- The salary routine
+- · The salary process

 - Closing process

-- IT routines
+- IT process

 Information and communication

 Both the internal information within FNG Nordic AB and the external communication are governed on an overall level by the Group's guidelines for information disclosure.
 Group management is responsible for informing the employees concerned about their responsibility for maintaining good internal control, in order to ensure effective and accurate disclosure of the financial reporting.
 This is done, among other things, through regular information meetings in each business area.
 Adopted policies, guidelines, manuals and instructions are made available to employees via FNG Nordic AB's intranet.
 The Group's finance function is responsible for the external disclosure of financial reporting.